rocicorp/replicache/README.md

-# Offline First for Your Existing App in 30 Minutes
+# Offline First for Your Existing App in About an Hour

 ### Step 1: Create a Replicache Account